willros/virusHanter/log.md

 # 2022-09-07

 - Add links to the contig dataframe (cat and kaiju) so that the sequence is downloaded or shown as a fasta file.
+    - Choose the name of the contig in a select window below and when submitted the user are redirected to a new url with the sequence.
+    - render_template which takes only the sequence string as input.
+The word-break: break-all in the css file line breaks the paragraph so the sequence is splitted.

 - Add possibility to choose number of species to show and the cutoff threshold.
+CHECK

 ### Compare unknown (and know) sequences between samples, when the database are big enough.